 Procedure for Registering for Service Tax Online

-It is compulsory for all service providers to register themselves based on the rules and regulations laid by the government of India.
-In case the value of services provided by the service provider exceeds Rs.
-9,00,000 in a single financial year then it’s compulsory for him/her to register but if the value of services provided is less than Rs.
-9,00,000 then service taxpayer has an option to either register or not.
+It was compulsory for all service providers to register themselves based on the rules and regulations laid down by the government of India.
+In case the value of services provided by the service provider exceeded Rs.
+9,00,000 in a single financial year then it was compulsory for him/her to register but if the value of services provided was less than Rs.
+9,00,000 then the service taxpayer had an option to either register or not.
+Today, suppliers of services register under GST instead — see GST registration.

-There are various documents required for registering service tax online:
+The various documents required for registering for service tax online were:

 • A copy of PAN (Permanent Account Number).